-If the party making a statement publishes a correction quickly and realises the error it will go some way to reducing the prospect of a successful claim by the Claimant being able to show malice.
+If the party making a statement publishes a correction quickly and realises their error, it will go some way to reducing the prospect of a successful claim by the claimant and of being able to show malice.

 How long do I have to bring my claim?